top of page

 My Approach to Therapy

 My approach is warm, collaborative, and grounded in curiosity.
-Together we slow things down, explore what’s happening beneath the surface, and begin making sense of the patterns shaping your thoughts, emotions, and relationships.
+Together, we slow things down and look at the emotional responses and relationship dynamics shaping your experience.

-Therapy is not about being “fixed.”
-It’s about understanding yourself more deeply and developing healthier ways to respond to life’s challenges.
+Therapy isn’t about being “fixed.”
+It’s about understanding yourself and developing new ways of responding that feel more natural and intentional.

 What Therapy With Me Often Looks Like

-Our work together is thoughtful and practical.
-Sessions are a place where you can bring whatever feels important — a difficult conversation, a recurring emotional pattern, or something that simply doesn’t feel right in your life.
+Our work together is intentional, practical, and focused.
+Sessions are where you can bring what matters most — a difficult conversation, a recurring pattern, or something that doesn’t sit right.

 In our sessions, we often focus on: